Oscar-Ivs/mintkit-hub/README.md

 - Accessibility scores are consistently **96–100**
 - No critical accessibility failures detected
 - Minor issues relate to:
-  - Colour contrast on some storefront elements
+  - Colour contrast in some storefront elements
   - List semantics in tabular content

-These issues were logged but do not block usability.
+These issues do not block usability.

 ---